apache/druid/docs/content/configuration/index.md

 |`druid.indexer.queue.restartDelay`|Sleep this long when overlord queue management throws an exception before trying again.|PT30S|
 |`druid.indexer.queue.storageSyncRate`|Sync overlord state this often with an underlying task persistence mechanism.|PT1M|

-The following configs only apply if the overlord is running in remote mode:
+The following configs only apply if the overlord is running in remote mode.
+For a description of local vs. remote mode, please see (../design/indexing-service.html#overlord-node).

 |Property|Description|Default|
 |--------|-----------|-------|